andrewcooke/cosas/README.md

   focussed on audio synthesis (particularly fm).

-* the C++ library **weas** which is based on a refactoring of the CoomputerCard.h librray and only runs on the RP2040 based MTM WC.
+* the C++ library **weas** which is based on a refactoring of the CoomputerCard.h library and only runs on the RP2040 based MTM WC.

 * executables built on the two libraries above.  these either test functionality in cosas or are applications that can be deployed to